 In my passion for accessibility and inclusion, I volunteer at the "Night to Shine" event sponsored by the Tim Tebow Foundation.
 The goal of this event is to put on a prom-like event for persons with special needs to participate in an inclusive and fun environment where they can be themselves.
 During my time as a volunteer, I work as a chaperone for a person with special needs, aiding them throughout the night and creating a special night for all involved.

-Design Tools: SolidWorks, AutoCAD, Python, NI Multisim, Rhino, MatLab.
+Design and Analysis Tools: SolidWorks, AutoCAD, Python, NI Multisim, Rhino, MatLab, ANSYS.

 Manufacturing: Drill Press, Engine Lathe, EMAX Milling Machine, Cryogenic Ball Mill, Vertical Milling Machine.

-Lab Proficiency: Scanning Electron Microscopy, X-Ray Diffraction, Energy Dispersive X-Ray System.
+Lab Proficiency: Scanning Electron Microscopy, X-Ray Diffraction, Energy Dispersive X-Ray System, Dynamic Light Scattering.